OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 - How to "reply" to a message?
 Duplex gateway?
 Getter for reverse gateway address?
 Necessary for some applications, e.g., recovery from token bridging failure?
 - Should the destination and receiver inputs of `sendMessage` be kept as two separate strings, or merged as a single CAIP-10 string with a `:` separator?
 This has implication of the calldata length, which in some cases may be stored.
 - Do we want the gateway to have the ability to inform users of the address of the new version, similar to how `AccessManager` can update then authority trusted by an `AccessManaged`?
 This could be useful if a gateway is ever deprecated in favor of a new version.
+- Should data and metadata attributes be split in two?
+What are data attributes used for?
+Do we need them?

 ## Rationale